-It’s not a common thing for recording engineers to come accross an instrument like the harp, that’s like a hybrid between the piano and the guitar.
-I might not exactly be a recording engineer, but I can say that I have quite a lot of experience with trying to record my harp in various ways.
-So, here’s a couple of considerations to make about recording and mixing a harp:
+It’s not a common thing for recording engineers to come across an instrument like the harp, that’s like a hybrid between the piano and the guitar.
+I might not exactly be a recording engineer myself, but I can say I have quite a bit of experience with trying to record my harps in various ways.
+So, here are a couple of considerations to make about recording and mixing a harp:

 1. Tuning it first

 I know that one sounds pretty obvious, but I think that’s important enough that it has to be mentioned.
 Maybe I’m a bad student, but I often get lazy and I don’t always tune my harp.
 Result is: Sometimes I forget to do it before recording, and that’s the kind of thing I never miss regretting once I listen back to the track…

 EDIT: A fellow harpist suggested to also add that making sure the pedal felts are not worn out is a very good idea as you might hear the clacking on the recording.
 I think making sure you’re using an instrument that’s in good shape is absolutely essential to a good recording.
 So, if possible and necessary, adjust it before.

 Of course, stereo is always a very likable solution for recording: the harp kind of is like a piano, and it adds a lot of depth to the recording if you’re able to record it stereo.
 Lately, I figured out it was much easier for me to record in mono.
 Why?
 Preventing phase issue is a big problem if you don’t have the proper equipement.
 The shape of the harp and the fact that it moves while it is played makes it very difficult to mic properly unless you have a microphone stand that’s made for that.
 I personnally achieved much better and consistent results out of using only one of my two NT1A’s, but that’s just me.